Guide12 Hours Marlborough

 42a Alfred Street

 If you’re spending the weekend in Marlborough between October and February, you can’t leave without experiencing the Marlborough Artisan Markets.
-Grab a coffee and a bite to eat while listening to music and browse locally crafted children’s toys, clothes, jewelry, soaps, and much more.
-Admission is free but make sure to bring some cash with you so you can take your goodies home with you!
+Grab a coffee and a bite to eat while listening to music and browse locally crafted children’s toys, clothes, jewellery, soaps, and much more.
+Admission is free but make sure to bring some cash with you so you can take some goodies home!

 Marlborough Farmers Market